LetUsTalk: Creation

-The Canadian Medial Association Journal (CMAJ) had published a photo of two young girls, one black and the other with hijab; Dr Sherif Emil, a pediatric surgeon, has written a letter to the journal stating:
+The Canadian Medical Association Journal (CMAJ) had published a photo of two young girls, one black and the other with hijab; Dr Sherif Emil, a pediatric surgeon, has written a letter to the journal stating:

 “Don’t use an instrument of oppression as a symbol of diversity and inclusion […] It has become “liberal” to see the hijab as a symbol of equity, diversity and inclusion. […] But respect does not alter the fact that the hijab, the niqab and the burka are also instruments of oppression for millions of girls and women around the world who are not allowed to make a choice”.